guapodero/perfume/README.md

 Only triplet *first-middle-last* names are generated.
 To ensure that names are not clustered into a small subset of possible *middle* names, the size of each `Population` must be declared.
 There are comments in the code about this, and you are welcome to open a pull request if you find a simple way to remove this restriction.

 The generated names are not guaranteed to be unique, and collisions are possible.
 There is a unit test to check for collisions, which can probably be improved.
 After generating 1000 names, `test_distinct_names` reveals several clusters of size 3 which differ by only the *last* name.

+This won't work well in distributed environments, as it relies on iteration through a single list of prepared names.
+This can be fixed in a future release.
+One option would be to assume that requests are split evenly over all nodes, it which case it becomes practical to shard the list of names.

 ## Related Work